andamira/devela/src/data/dst/Mod.md

 # Examples

 ## An unboxed any
-As a quick example - The following wraps a 64-bit integer up in an inline DST using the `Any` trait.
+The following example wraps a 64-bit integer up in an inline DST using the `Any`
+trait:

 ```rust
 # use devela::all::{Any, DstArray, DstValue};